 It is a summary of service mapping and domain isolation.
 You can divide your admin tasks, data, and processes into logical groups known as domains through domain separation.
 It is also possible to control other features of this isolation, such as which users are able to view and access data.

 Moreover, cloud-deployed systems and apps can be found in addition to other application services.
 It is through the use of service mapping for cloud service discovery.

 Components installed with Service Mapping

-Several types of components are installed with activation of the Service Mapping plugin, including tables, user roles, properties, and scheduled jobs.
+By turning on the Service Mapping plugin, a number of elements are created, including tables, user roles, properties, and scheduled jobs.

 Advantages of Service Mapping using ServiceNow:

 ServiceNow Service Mapping offers the following benefits:

 - It provides complete visibility of apps and services in hybrid environments.

 - Service mapping enables companies to know the multiple service-based insights for effective decision-making.

 - Identifying the locations of failures and their effects is helpful.